giuliocalzolari/salesforce-timecard/README.md

 ```
 $ timecard add -w 3 -p pdev -t 7
 ```

+Adding entries from a file:
+1. Create a `timecard.yaml` file with a sample content `timecard sample > this_week.yaml`
+2. Edit `timecard.yaml`
+3. Add your timecard `timecard add -f timecard.yaml`

 Adding 8 hours for project PX1234 on Friday with some notes: